Johnny Cueto pitches Giants past Rockies 3-1 in home opener

+And oh how the baseball-starved San Francisco fans loved every moment of it.

+“I like to perform and pump up the crowd,” Cueto said with a smile.

-SAN FRANCISCO (AP) — Johnny Cueto got within an out of a complete game, Brandon Crawford broke up a scoreless tie with a bases-loaded, two-run double in the seventh inning, and the San Francisco Giants won their home opener 3-1 against the Colorado Rockies on Friday.
+Cueto got within an out of a complete game, Brandon Crawford broke a scoreless tie with a bases-loaded, two-run double in the seventh inning, and the Giants won their home opener 3-1 against the Colorado Rockies on Friday.

 Cueto (1-0) struck out seven, walked one and didn’t allow a hit until Raimel Tapia’s sharp single to left with one out in the fifth following C.J.
 Cron’s four-pitch walk.
 The Giants then turned an inning-ending double play.